micmejia/bible-dump/AMPC/Luke/Luke 8.md

 And Jesus said, Who is it who touched Me?
-When all were denying it, Peter [^n]_and those who were with him_ said, Master, the multitudes surround You _and_ press You on every side!
+When all were denying it, Peter _and those who were with him_ said, Master, the multitudes surround You _and_ press You on every side!